CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M5a-Gettingstarted.md

 By the end of this lab, you will be able to:

-1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to organize AI resources, models, and services used for computer vision solutions.
+1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to organize AI resources, models, and services used in generative AI and computer vision scenarios.

-2. **Deploy and use a vision-enabled generative AI model:** Deploy a model and use the playground to analyze images and generate meaningful text-based insights.
+2. **Analyze images with a vision-enabled generative AI model:** Deploy and use a model in the playground to interpret uploaded images and generate text-based responses.

-3. **Generate images from text prompts:** Use an image-generation model to create new images based on descriptive text.
+3. **Generate images from text prompts:** Deploy an image-generation model and create new images based on descriptive prompts.

-4. **Generate videos from text prompts:** Use a video-generation model to create short videos from natural language descriptions.
+4. **Generate videos from text prompts:** Deploy a video-generation model and generate short videos from natural language descriptions.

-5. **Review sample code for vision scenarios:** Examine example code to understand how image and video generation can be implemented in applications.
+5. **Review sample code for multimodal AI scenarios:** Explore example code to understand how image analysis, image generation, and video generation can be integrated into applications.

 ## Pre-requisites